Get insider access

 Our Verdict

-The Epson LS300 is very good for watching movies.
+The Epson LS300 is good for watching movies.
 It's very bright, so it performs well in bright rooms.
 While it doesn't have a wide color gamut, colors pop due to the projector's brightness.
-Its contrast is decent, so blacks look fine if unspectacular in a dark room.
-The LS300's color accuracy is excellent overall without any calibration, which is a good thing as the projector doesn't have any white balance or color calibration.
+Its contrast is alright, so its blacks are slightly raised when viewed in a dark room.
+The LS300's color accuracy is excellent overall without any calibration, which is good because the projector doesn't have any white balance or color calibration.

 Pros